 The most recent addition to netball’s international calendar is the Fast5 Netball World Series.
-Created as netball’s equivalent to rugby sevens, the annual tournament – first played in 2012 – features the top six netball nations playing with an innovative set of rules, designed to arouse new interest in the game.
+Created as netball’s equivalent to rugby sevens, the annual tournament – first played in 2012 – features the top six netball nations.
+The innovative rules are designed to arouse new interest in the game.

 Fast5 is shorter and faster, with goals shot from outside the shooting circle awarded three points.
-An additional semicircle marked inside the goal circle allows goals worth one and two points.
+An additional semicircle marked inside the goal circle is the line between goals worth one and two points.
 Each team chooses one quarter as a ‘power-play’ period during which any goals they score are doubled in value.

 The number of players in each side is reduced to five, with the wing attack and wing defence positions removed.

 Fast5 evolved from the FastNet concept introduced in 2009.
 New Zealand won the first two FastNet world titles, represented in the tournament by the FastNet Ferns – a mix of Silver Fern internationals and promising young players.
 When England wrested the world-series crown from the Ferns in 2011 it was the first time in 32 years an international netball title had not been won by an Australasian nation.
 By 2018 New Zealand had won seven of the nine series played, with England victorious again in 2017.

 Every four years, the World Youth Championship pits the world’s best under-21 netballers against each other.
 Since the tournament began in 1988, New Zealand has won the title four times – in 1992, 2005, 2013 and 2017.

-Although netball was first beamed into Kiwi homes in the 1960s, it was not until the 1980s that the sport made a huge leap forward in television coverage.
-In a concerted effort to make the game better recognised and more attractive to sponsors, the Netball Association hired a marketing company and appointed a chief executive.
+Although netball was first beamed into Kiwi homes in the 1960s, it was in the 1980s that the sport made a huge leap forward in television coverage.
+In an effort to make the game better recognised and more attractive to sponsors, the Netball Association hired a marketing company and appointed a chief executive.

-Sponsorship was attracted to the national team and major domestic competitions, and live television coverage of international tests in prime viewing time began.
-It also helped that the national team of the time, coached by Lois Muir, was one of the strongest representative sides in the game’s history.
+Sponsors were found for the national team and major domestic competitions, and live television coverage of international tests in prime viewing time began.
+It helped that the national team of the time, coached by Lois Muir, was one of the strongest representative sides in the game’s history.